4np/grails-uploadr/README.md

 The front-end side (the gui) of the upload plugin is developed as a [jQuery](http://jquery.com/) plugin (javascript: [full](https://github.com/4np/grails-uploadr/blob/master/web-app/js/jquery.uploadr.js), [minified](https://github.com/4np/grails-uploadr/blob/master/web-app/js/jquery.uploadr.minified.js), css: [full](https://github.com/4np/grails-uploadr/blob/master/web-app/css/jquery.uploadr.css), [minified](grails-uploadr/tree/master/web-app/css/jquery.uploadr.minified.css)) which means you can also use the front-end in _non-Grails_ projects.
 You will, however, have to create your own back-end logic (take the _handle_ method in the [default controller](https://github.com/4np/grails-uploadr/blob/master/grails-app/controllers/hungry/wombat/UploadController.groovy) as an example) to handle the file uploads.
 The use of the jQuery plugin is currently undocumented, but the [initialization JavaScript](https://github.com/4np/grails-uploadr/blob/master/grails-app/views/js/_init.gsp) will probably provide you with all the information you require...

 ## Changelog

+##Version 1.1.0

+Version 1.1.0 adds support for Bootstrap ([#29](https://github.com/4np/grails-uploadr/issues/29) - by suggestion of [ortimanu](https://github.com/ortimanu)) and the demo is now also optimized for Bootstrap.
+CSS has been rewritten as SCSS which means the plugin now dependes on the _sass-asset-pipeline_ plugin.

 ##Version 1.0.0 (Grails 2.4 > *)